NikolayKolov/notes-app/server/README.md

 The database contains notes and users.
 Each user must be authenticated to access the access the API endpoints to create, edit and delete notes.
 Each user has access to only the notes he has created and is an owner of.
 The user password is stored in the form of a hash with salt value to increase security.
 The notes can be of 2 types - text or checklist.
+The user login function performs an IP check - if the user hasn't logged in/registered from that IP defire, the app sends a confirmation email for the user to verify this IP.
+The app uses node-cache in memory server side cache to cache some info instead of fetching of from the database - for example the note owner, as this info doesn't change for a given note.

 Both the frontend and the backend run on the same server (localhost) and must be run on the same machine.
 The frontend uses a proxy setting in the vite.config.ts file to communicate with the backend on localhost.